 - After 1 turn, hydraulic supply to gear system is closed

 - After 2 turns, doors uplocks will be released and doors will stay opened

-To revert the process and stow the crank handle back into its place, just click again until handle is stowed back
+To revert the process and stow the crank handle back into its place, just click again until the handle is stowed back

 Before Using Gravity Extension